-What Kinds of Injuries Should be Preventable in a Nursing Home?
+What Kinds of Injuries & Accidents Should Be Preventable in a Colorado Springs Nursing Home?

-You may have a loved one who is in the care of a nursing home.
+You may have a loved one who is in the care of a nursing home in Colorado Springs.
 A nursing home is there to provide the care and attention your family member needs; however, sometimes unfortunate events can happen to your loved one leaving them seriously injured.
-If nursing home abuse or neglect occurs, this can be devastating not only for your loved one but your family as well.
+If nursing home abuse or neglect occurs, this can be devastating not only for your loved one but for your family as well.
 However, many incidents of nursing home neglect can be prevented.
 Often nursing home residents end up in the emergency room with injuries that could have been prevented.
+McDivitt Law Firm is on your side when it comes to getting your loved one justice after being abused or injured in a nursing home.
+McDivitt Law Firm in Colorado Springs takes nursing home abuse cases very seriously as they affect a very delicate population of individuals.
+If your family member has been abused or neglected in a Colorado Springs nursing home, contact McDivitt Law Firm in Colorado Springs to see what compensation you could be entitled to.

 There are other preventable injuries in addition to the common ones mentioned above.
 Preventable injuries include: